Razor bumps, or ingrown hairs, are small, irritated bumps on the skin. They happen

 such as hydrocortisone, antibiotic, or tretinoin cream.

-products can irritate the skin and should be used only once or twice a week.
+Hair removal products called depilatories do not cause razor bumps.
+But they can irritate the skin and should be used only once or twice a week.

 Can razor bumps be prevented?